Skip to main content

 I honestly find it surprising how many people are still struggling to record their time accurately in a complicated Word Doc or Excel sheet—there are some really easy tools for managing legal billing and time tracking below, and I definitely recommend you use them.

-Secondly, make sure that any software or applications are compliant with the specific rules and regulations set by your state bar association.
-Finally, setting up accurate bill rates that reflect the nature of the services provided is essential to getting paid fairly for the work being done.
+Setting up accurate bill rates that reflect the nature of the services provided is essential to getting paid fairly for the work being done.

-Overall, getting set up with legal billing requires some thought and understanding on behalf of the attorney or practice owner.
+Getting set up with legal billing requires some thought and understanding on behalf of the attorney or practice owner.
 Taking a few moments to understand the tools available and what needs to be considered when setting up pricing will go a long way toward ensuring success in this arena.

 Setting up a billing system can seem intimidating when you're just getting started, but the billing process is a necessary part of running a successful legal practice.
 Fortunately, there are some strategies you can employ to make the task easier and more efficient.